friggframework/api-module-library/README.md

 Thank you for your interest in the Frigg project!
 We’re excited to see how the community will continue to grow and improve these API modules.
-If you have any questions or need assistance, feel free to reach out.
+If you have any questions or need assistance, feel free to [contact us](https://docs.friggframework.org/support/support).

 **~ The Frigg Maintainers** (Should we start a band?)